Article

 [heading-style-h4]When Should You Have It Inspected?[heading-style-h4]

-Not every roof needs a sheathing inspection every year, but you should consider having your roof sheathing inspected if:
+You should consider having your roof sheathing inspected if:

 • Your roof has experienced recent leaks, ponding, or storm damage